 I will investigate the possibility of increasing the 456.5 KHz crystal frequency to get it closer to where it needs to be.
 The background noise and tonal characteristics are very different when switching between LSB and USB.
 I used a function generator to simulate a 457.7KHz crystal and this confirmed my suspicions about the crystal needing to be higher in frequency.
 I'll also consider using a 'synthetic crystal' to do the job of the BFO crystals if their their frequencies can't be pulled.

 I tried fitting a trimmer capacitor to adjust the frequency of the BFO crystals but whilst this worked the frequencies could not be moved very far.
 I have obtained a Prog-Rock kit from QRP Labs that I will build and program with suitable LSB & USB frequencies that are compatible with the I.F. filter bandwidth.

 To the left is the sweep of the 455 KHz 2nd I.F. stages after alignment.
 I'm quite pleased with its symmetrical shape and flat top.

 As can be seen the centre of the passband is above 455 KHz

 To the right is the same sweep of the passband but with the marker table displayed at the bottom

-I bought this old receiver recently and I have in mind some modifications for it
+I bought this old receiver at a hamfest and I have in mind some modifications for it

 From studying the circuit diagram it appears that the RF stages are tuned by a separate pre-selector control to provide a sharper front end tuning response.
 The ganged variable capacitor in the VFO compartment is also part of the tunable 1st I.F. amplifier.
 As the VFO is tuned over the 500 KHz range so too is the 2nd I.F.
 I need to check the alignment of this.